I don’t know how to make tea. He can’t stand my Murabba.

 Sounds like a Disney production’s urban fairy tale?

-The first –timers tread cautiously, sometimes too carefully.
-They hesitate to err and so follow into the shoes of their peers, neighbours or relatives.
-Some adventurous parents do try new practices and sometimes succeed while some times err and learn.
-Some still living in the oblivion, let the babies have their way.
+The first-timers tread cautiously, sometimes too carefully.
+They hesitate to err and so follow into the shoes of their peers, neighbors, or relatives.
+Some adventurous parents do try new practices and sometimes succeed while sometimes err and learn.
+Some still living in oblivion, let the babies have their way.
 Every couple lives by their own rules or sometimes no rules.

-In India, most of the parents get the advice from their close relatives, neighbours and/or friends.
-In very rare instances, people take the help of books, experts and/or your own partner.
+In India, most parents get advice from their close relatives, neighbors, and/or friends.
+In very rare instances, people take the help of books, experts, and/or your own partner.
 After marriage, there’s hardly any planning done for conceiving a baby.
-It’s because of the social pressure, not to forget the ever ready mothers and mother-in-laws, couples are forced to plan a baby.
+It’s because of the social pressure, not to forget the ever-ready mothers and mothers-in-law, couples are forced to plan a baby.
 In such a situation, it becomes very important that the couple decides their priorities together, without any compromise coming in between.

 Before they decide to have the baby, it is important to know each other’s weaknesses and strengths; whims and fancies as well as dreams and ambitions.
 In today’s world of equality, ambitions play a very important role in a relationship.
 It is equally important for partners to respect each other’s abilities and ambitions.
 If there is a need to make any compromises to accommodate a child, it should be a mutually agreed decision and not a forced one.
 I have many times been called a Mother India for quitting my job as an IAF officer.

-Once the decision to have a baby is made, it is always better to take expert’s help in how to spend the nine months of pregnancy.
+Once the decision to have a baby is made, it is always better to take an expert’s help in how to spend the nine months of pregnancy.
 Many times it’s more of a punishment for the lady as she has to keep in mind many restrictions while the husband is free to enjoy his bachelor dandies once again.
-An advice for ladies: enjoy and explore as you are also free from those monthly painful days only for these nine months.
-Sometimes, a couple’s limited sexual activities during pregnancy, creates distance between them.
-Occasional romantic outings, movie screenings, drives and /or foreplay night outs with other couples will do the trick.
-Any interesting and positive activity will ensure the baby’s well-being as well as foster togetherness of the couple.
+Advice for ladies: enjoy and explore as you are also free from those monthly painful days only for these nine months.
+Sometimes, a couple’s limited sexual activities during pregnancy create distance between them.
+Occasional romantic outings, movie screenings, drives, and /or foreplay night outs with other couples will do the trick.
+Any interesting and positive activity will ensure the baby’s well-being as well as foster the togetherness of the couple.

 Facts to consider